 While the stats on usage of native mobile apps indicate that many users will use mobile websites to make purchases, it’s nonetheless reassuring that the recommendations for designing a great user experience are so similar for both platforms.

-In fact, our research shows that the factors driving the design of a good user experience for mobile apps and mobile sites are almost identical, despites differences in underlying technology, UI design, and usage statistics.
+In fact, our research shows that the factors driving the design of a good user experience for mobile apps and mobile sites are almost identical, despites differences in underlying technology, UI design, and UX statistics.

 98% of mobile web product-finding guidelines apply also to mobile apps, and no moderate or severe mobile app platform-specific usability issues were observed during more than 800 hours of mobile app research.